Selling an Oklahoma Home: What Are My Disclosure Obligations?

 What If I'm Unsure About Whether a Defect Exists in My Oklahoma Home?

-Not every homeowner knows every inch of the home.
+Not every homeowner knows every inch of the home, however.
 You might think things are working that are not, or you might simply never use certain features.
-Fortunately, the disclosure form is clear that you must only disclose information within your own knowledge.
+Fortunately, the disclosure form is clear that you need only disclose information within your own knowledge.
 Indeed, the bottom of the form says in bold, capitalized letters that the information contained in the form is only based on "seller's CURRENT ACTUAL KNOWLEDGE of the property."

 For many of the questions, you have the option of stating that you don't know the answer.
 This is perfectly acceptable if it's true.
 Obviously, you should never say that you know something is working if you do not actually know; simply check the box for "Do Not Know If Working."